 The Green Drop criteria have been designed to assess the entire business of the municipal wastewater services.
 Wastewater treatment still remains the key risk component within this production chain, and as such present a critical barrier in preventing pollution of water resources.
 Wastewater risk abatement planning and implementation is part of this set of Green Drop criteria and is using the Cumulative Risk Ratios (CRR) to track progress on a year-to-year basis.
-This allows the Regulator to have insight into the 120 | P a g e treatment component of the municipal, private and public wastewater treatment business.
+This allows the Regulator to have insight into the treatment component of the municipal, private and public wastewater treatment business.